 - Dry patches that may be scaly or rough to touch

 Causes For Dandruff In Babies

-The main causes of dandruff in babies include an overproduction of sebum or skin oil, or overgrowth of a fungus called Malassezia, which may cause the skin cells on the scalp to shed quickly.
-In this case, you may notice gray or white flakes on your baby’s head (1).
+The main causes of dandruff in babies include overproduction of sebum or skin oil, or overgrowth of a fungus called Malassezia, which may cause the skin cells on the scalp to shed quickly.
+In this case, you may notice gray or white flakes on your baby’s head (4).

 Are The Scales On Baby’s Head Only Due To Dandruff?

-Scales on baby’s head or body may not be due dandruff always!
-If the skin on your baby’s scalp is scaling and flaking, it may be due to many reasons other than dandruff, such as:
+Scales on the baby’s head or body may not be due dandruff always.
+If the skin on your baby’s scalp is scaling and flaking, it may be due to reasons other than dandruff, such as:

-- Sunburn on the scalp: – This risk can be avoided by limiting your baby’s exposure to the sun or having him wear a hat.
+- Sunburn on the scalp: This risk can be avoided by limiting your baby’s exposure to the sun or making them wear a hat.

-- Using excess shampoo and not rinsing well during a wash: – The dried shampoo can show up like flakes and may resemble dandruff.
-This can be avoided by spending more time in rinsing than lathering and using a dime-size dollop of shampoo.
+- Using excess shampoo and not rinsing well during a wash: Dried shampoo residue on the scalp can show up as flakes and may resemble dandruff.
+This can be avoided by spending more time rinsing than lathering and using no more than a dime-size dollop of shampoo.

 - Shampooing less often causes oils and skin cells to accumulate on the scalp, thereby giving the flaky structure.

-- The cold, dry winter air may also cause flakes.
+- The cold, dry winter air, which renders baby’s scalp dry, may also cause flakes.